homeexhibitionsdemos workshops & eventsrecent eventsmembershipmembers' gallery

 November

 There was a very positive atmosphere throughout the weekend with people complimenting us on the high standard and variety of work on display.
-As well as regular exhibitors we have a new generation of artists whose work, judging by their sales, was appreciated.
+A record number of screens made for a diverse collection of framed pictures and the browsers were very popular with visitors this year.
 The Craft tables were busy selling, among other things, cards, jewellery, woodwork, and Christmas decorations, all handmade.

-All in all a successful weekend with record sales for our artists.
+All in all a successful weekend with excellent sales for our artists.

 October